Use digital care to help customers in a public health crisis

 Digital acceleration: Adjust workflows and use digital channels to support your call center

 Khoros Care offers digital-first customer service to give fast, efficient, and effective support at scale during the COVID-19 pandemic:

 - Digital service.
 Customers need ways to contact you other than calling.
-Give them — and promote — convenient channels, such as SMS, messaging in your mobile app, Apple Business Chat, WhatsApp, Facebook Messenger, and more.
-This Apple Business Chat video, for example, shows can help you deflect calls and offer interactive customer experiences right now.
+Give them — and promote — convenient channels, such as SMS, messaging in your mobile app, Apple Messages for Business, WhatsApp, Facebook Messenger, and more.
+This Apple Messages for Business video, for example, shows can help you deflect calls and offer interactive customer experiences right now.
 Khoros Care streamlines communication across digital channels into a single engagement hub, helping agents support more customers in less time.
 This improvement in efficiency saves valuable time and leads to happier customers.

 - Unified workflow management.
 Make sure to update your tagging, routing, and prioritizations rules to reflect relevant COVID-19 keywords, new support resources and operations.
 For example:

 - Crisis-specific resources.
 Create shared dashboards, set notification alerts, and build COVID-19 response templates so that agents have everything they need in one place.